Inferno (Marvel Comics): Plot

 Meanwhile, N'astirh had made a bargain with Madelyne Pryor, agreeing to locate her son Nathan and manipulate the X-Men into killing the Marauders in exchange for her casting a spell that would make a permanent bridge between Earth and Limbo.
 To keep his end, N'astirh alters the X-Men's computer systems so that they can use them to locate the Marauders.
 Driven to bloodthirstiness by N'astirh's Inferno spell, the X-Men attack the Marauders' headquarters, gleefully killing most of them in the ensuing battle.
 Colossus remains unaffected by this spell, due to the protection of his organic steel armor.
-However, when he learns what happened to his sister Illyana, he concludes that he can only free his fellow X-Men from Inferno's influence by saving her.
+When he learns what happened to his sister Magik, he concludes that he can only free his fellow X-Men from Inferno's influence by saving her.
 In fulfillment of his other half of the bargain, N'astirh liberates Nathan from Mister Sinister's laboratory, where Madelyne learns that she is in fact a clone of Jean Grey created by Sinister.

 With their plan fulfilled, N'astirh and S'ym begin fighting each other for leadership of Limbo's hordes (and by extension, rule of both Limbo and Earth).
-With S'ym gaining the upper hand, N'astirh makes a desperate bid for victory by letting himself be infected with the Transmode Virus.
+With S'ym gaining the upper hand, N'astirh makes a desperate bid for victory by letting himself be infected with the transmode virus.
 He then merges with Wiz Kid's spell-casting computer, exponentially increasing his magical powers and thus allowing him to bridge permanently between Limbo and Earth without Madelyne Pryor's help.
-However, Wiz Kid destroys the computer before N'astirh can make use of this power.
-The explosion reduces N'astirh to ashes, but he is immediately reconstituted by the Transmode Virus.
+Wiz Kid destroys the computer before N'astirh can make use of this power.
+The explosion reduces N'astirh to ashes, but he is immediately reconstituted by the transmode virus.

-Finding Illyana, Colossus is horrified to see that she has so completely given in to her demonic side that she is fully covered by her eldritch armor and has demonic horns, legs, and a tail.
+Finding Magik, Colossus is horrified to see that she has so completely given in to her demonic side that she is fully covered by her eldritch armor and has demonic horns, legs, and a tail.
 Ashamed at her brother's reaction, she flees into Limbo and decides to end the demonic invasion by assuming the rule of Limbo.
-However, her teammate Rahne Sinclair persuades her against this, and she instead gives up her demonic powers by creating a massive stepping disc that banishes most of the demons back to Limbo, including S'ym, then throwing her Soulsword in after them to seal the portal shut.
-Afterward, the New Mutants find a seven-year-old Illyana inside the husk of her eldritch armor.
+Her teammate Wolfsbane persuades her against this, and she instead gives up her demonic powers by creating a massive stepping disc that banishes most of the demons back to Limbo, including S'ym, then throwing her Soulsword in after them to seal the portal shut.
+Afterwards, the New Mutants find a seven-year-old Magik inside the husk of her eldritch armor.